Format Phone Numbers In Excel (Table of Contents)

 Format Phone Numbers in Excel

 Formatting phone numbers in Excel is possible.
 It is a small but very innovative feature in Excel.
-Every country has a different country code and format of writing the phone numbers.
-Some have phone numbers separated by spaces, some allow brackets for country code, some have difference in number length and some put spaces after country code and rest of phone number follows the sequence.
+Every country has a different country code and format of writing phone numbers.
+Some have phone numbers separated by spaces, some allow brackets for country code, some have a difference in number length, and some put spaces after country code and the rest of the phone number follows the sequence.

-Formatting phone numbers can be done by accessing Format Cells from Home menu under Format option’s drop down list.
+Formatting phone numbers can be done by accessing Format Cells from the Home menu under the Format option’s drop-down list.

 How to Format Phone Numbers In Excel?

 Formatting Phone numbers in Excel is very simple and easy to use.
 Let’s understand with different methods with some examples.

 Let’s consider some random phone numbers for formatting them.
-We have phone numbers which have a length of 10 characters, as shown below.
+We have phone numbers that have a length of 10 characters, as shown below.

-Now for formatting phone numbers in excel first select phone numbers then go to Home menu and click on Format as shown below.
+Now for formatting phone numbers in excel, first select phone numbers, then go to the Home menu and click on Format as shown below.
 Once we click on Format, we will get a drop-down list, from where we will select Format Cells which is located at the bottom of the list as shown below screenshot.

-Once we click on Format cells, we will get a dialog box which contains different functions related to formatting a cell like Number, Alignment, Font, Border, Fill and Protection.
+Once we click on Format cells, we will get a dialog box that contains different functions related to formatting a cell-like Number, Alignment, Font, Border, Fill, and Protection.

-As our task is to format the phone numbers, we will go in Number tab and select Custom option as circled in below screenshot.
+As our task is to format the phone numbers, we will go into the Number tab and select the Custom option as circled in the below screenshot.

-As we can see and check by scrolling up and down Type box, that there is no predefined format of phone numbers available.
+As we can see and check by scrolling up and down the Type box, there is no predefined phone number format available.
 So for customizing the phone numbers, delete the already filled numbers or text and enter your own format.
-As here, we deleted the word General from the type section and added “+91” as country code of India followed by “-” and then 10 zeroes which are the standard 10 digit numbers.
+As here, we deleted the word General from the type section and added “+91” as the country code of India, followed by “-” and then 10 zeroes which are the standard 10 digit numbers.